AY2425S1-CS2103T-T14-2/tp/docs/UserGuide.md

 ## Glossary

-- **_Absolute Path_** : A full path that specifies the exact location of a file or directory from the root of the file system.
+- **_Absolute Path_**: A full path that specifies the exact location of a file or directory from the root of the file system.
 <a name="case-insensitive"></a>
 - **_Case-Insensitive_**: A term used to describe a system where uppercase and lowercase letters are treated as the same.
 For example, Apple, apple, and APPLE would be considered equivalent values.
 <a name="case-sensitive"></a>
 - **_Case-Sensitive_**: A term used to describe a system where uppercase and lowercase letters are treated as distinct.
 For example, Apple, apple, and APPLE would be considered different values.
-- **_Category_** : A label that represents the type of contact (e.g., student, company) used for filtering and sorting contacts.
+- **_Category_**: A label that represents the type of contact (e.g., student, company) used for filtering and sorting contacts.
-- **_CLI (Command Line Interface)_** : A text-based user interface through which users interact with the application by typing commands.
+- **_CLI (Command Line Interface)_**: A text-based user interface through which users interact with the application by typing commands.
-- **_CSV (Comma-separated values)_** : A text file format that uses commas to separate values, and newlines to separate records.
+- **_CSV (Comma-separated values)_**: A text file format that uses commas to separate values, and newlines to separate records.
-- **_GUI (Graphical User Interface)_** : The part of the application that users interact with, which includes graphical components like command boxes and task lists.
+- **_GUI (Graphical User Interface)_**: The part of the application that users interact with, which includes graphical components like command boxes and task lists.
 <a name="nus-club-admin"></a>
-- **_NUS Club Administrator_** : An NUS club admin user responsible for managing contacts of students, companies, etc.
+- **_NUS Club Administrator_**: An NUS club admin user responsible for managing contacts of students, companies, etc.
 <a name="parameter-like-sequence"></a>
 - **_Parameter-like Sequence_**: A combination of a forward slash (`/`) and a single character that resembles the prefixes used in commands (e.g., `n/`, `p/`, `e/`).
 These are used to specify input fields in commands and should not appear in any text fields.
-- **_Relative Path_** : A file path that is relative to the current working directory of the user or application.
+- **_Relative Path_**: A file path that is relative to the current working directory of the user or application.
-- **_Student ID_** : The student ID associated with each student in NUS.
+- **_Student ID_**: The student ID associated with each student in NUS.
 It has the format AxxxxxxxX (e.g. A0123456Z).
-- **_Tag_** : A keyword or label associated with a contact that allows for easy grouping and filtering.
+- **_Tag_**: A keyword or label associated with a contact that allows for easy grouping and filtering.

 ---

 ## FAQ

-**Q**: How do I transfer my data to another computer?<br>
+**Q: How do I transfer my data to another computer?**
-**A**: Install the app on the new computer, then replace its default data file with the data file from your previous AdmiNUS home folder.<br>
-**Alternative Option**: Export your data to a CSV file from the original computer and import it on the new computer using the import command.
+A: Install the app on the new computer, then replace its default data file with the data file from your previous AdmiNUS home folder.
+Alternatively, export your data to a CSV file from the original computer using the [export command](#exporting-csv-files-export) and import it on the new computer using the [import command](#importing-csv-files-import).

+**Q: How do I back up my AdmiNUS data?**
+A: The data is saved automatically in a JSON file located in the `[JAR file location]/data/addressbook.json`.
+You can make a backup by copying this file to a safe location.
+Alternatively, you can export your data to a CSV file using the [export command](#exporting-csv-files-export).

+**Q: Can I use AdmiNUS without Java installed on my computer?**
+A: No, AdmiNUS requires Java 17 or above to run.
+You need to ensure that the correct version of Java is installed before using the application.

+**Q: Is there a way to undo a deletion?**
+A: Currently, there is no built-in undo function.
+Once a contact is deleted using the `delete` command, it cannot be recovered unless you have a backup of your data file.

+**Q: Why can't I add a student with the same Student ID?**
+A: Each student in AdmiNUS must have a unique Student ID.
+If you try to add a student with an existing Student ID, the system will reject the new entry.
+Make sure to verify the ID before adding a new student.

+**Q: I get an error message saying "Invalid path" when importing a CSV.
+What should I do?**
+A: This error can occur if the file path you specified is incorrect or if the file doesn’t exist.
+Ensure you are using a valid absolute or relative path and that the file is present in the directory.
+If you are on Windows, remember to use double backslashes (`\\`) in the file path.

+**Q: Can I edit the data file manually?**
+A: Yes, advanced users can manually edit the `addressbook.json` file where data is saved.
+However, any incorrect modification may cause data loss or unexpected behavior in the application.
+Always make a backup before editing.

+**Q: Why are my tags disappearing when I edit a contact?**
+A: When editing a contact, if you use the `t/` parameter without specifying new tags, all existing tags will be removed.
+To retain the tags, include all desired tags in the `edit` command.

+**Q: What should I do if AdmiNUS opens off-screen after using multiple monitors?**
+A: This can happen if you move the application to a secondary screen and then disconnect that monitor.
+To resolve this, delete the `preferences.json` file generated by AdmiNUS, and the app will reset its position to the primary screen.

+**Q: How do I efficiently delete multiple contacts?**
+A: You can use the `delete INDEX [MORE_INDEX]…​` command to delete multiple contacts by specifying their indices.
+If you want to delete all contacts displayed after a filter operation, use `delete all`.
+Be careful with this command as it cannot be undone.

 ---